*Sponsored by RBC Insurance*

-The reason why retirement planning is so difficult is because the one variable we need to know – how long we have to live – is impossible to predict.
+The reason why retirement planning can be so difficult is because the one variable we need to know – how long we have to live – is impossible to predict.
 Sure, we have mortality tables and family history to help guide us, but statistically speaking, half the population will outlive their median life expectancy.

 That makes longevity risk – the risk of running out of money before you die – a very real threat to your retirement.
-And yet many Canadians ignore this threat by not saving enough during their working years; retiring before they’re financially ready, taking Canada Pension Plan benefits too early, withdrawing too much from their RRSPs, and so on.
+And yet many Canadians ignore this threat by not saving enough during their working years, retiring before they’re financially ready, taking Canada Pension Plan benefits too early, withdrawing too much from their RRSPs, and so on.

 How Annuities Can Help In Retirement

 One way to protect against longevity risk is to purchase an annuity.
 Annuities fell out of favour (if they ever were in favour) when interest rates plummeted over the past 10-15 years.
 But with interest rates on the rise, annuities are certainly worth another look.

 An annuity provides a predictable income stream for life – much like how a defined benefit pension, CPP, and OAS pays benefits for as long as you live.
 Nothing protects you from longevity risk quite like having a guaranteed income that’s paid for life.

 It’s puzzling why more Canadians don’t choose to turn even a portion of their savings into an annuity – to pensionize their nest egg, to borrow a phrase coined by financial authors Moshe Milevsky and Alexandra Macqueen.